THE ROOSTER, AN EMBLEM OF FRANCE

 Found dented but intact despite the violence of the blaze and the height of the fall, it quickly became a symbol of hope at the heart of this spring's heritage drama.

-To symbolize the passage from darkness to light, a rooster can be found on every church in France.
-In fact, the rooster is the first to crow at dawn, heralding the start of the new day.
+To symbolize the passage from darkness to light, every church in France features a rooster.
+Indeed, the rooster is the first to crow at dawn, heralding the start of the new day.